 This preference for ASCII is not a caprice.
 If you're old like me you surely remember the times when computers spoke only English.
-It just the way computers evolved and believe it or not international characters support is still a work in progress and it probably will be for a long long time.
+It just the way computers evolved and believe it or not international characters support is still a work in progress as it probably will be for a long long time.
 Without exaggerating, when talking about software in general, think of internationalization support as a prosthesis.

 All the above said, if your mail client isn't able to accomplish any of these points change it for a decent one.
 I currently use Mutt, but it's a command line application (specific for advanced Unix users,) if as most people out there you are a graphical desktop user and prefer a WYSIWYG interface, I'd recommend you Sylpheed.

 It's easier and more clear for computer software to distinguish a double new line than other methods like first line indentation.
 For the same reason you may put URLs (links) alone in its own line, also between empty lines.

 As any detail that helps to distinguish text units in a more clear way, using double space between sentences (assuming you're using plain text and a mono spaced font) makes text more comfortable to read.
 Differentiating sentence spacing from word spacing was a traditional method used by many printers before 20th century, unfortunately, laziness always wins the battle, so this nice feature was subtlety disappearing.
 By the way, did you notice the space between sentences in this web site text?
 Neither HTML nor CSS give you a formal way to accomplish it, I have to fool your browser combining a “ ” (no-break space HTML entity) with a normal space.